livoszlak/portfolio/README.md

 ## Portfolio

-A little Next.js project for school, for practice
+A little Next.js project for school